bibhash112/PRT/faq.md

 ### <a id="36"> </a> How to add a new environment in Udeploy and URelease?

--   Please use [SDaaS Modify](http://estore.cisco.com/RequestCenter/servicecatalog/servicecatalog.do?route=offer&id=655) in Estore and request in "Life Cycle Details" section for the environment which you want to be added.
+-   Please use <a href="http://estore.cisco.com/RequestCenter/servicecatalog/servicecatalog.do?route=offer&id=655" target="_blank">sDaas Modify</a> in Estore and request in "Life Cycle Details" section for the environment which you want to be added.

 ### <a id="37"> </a> User not able to access uDeploy although he is a part of AD group specified while raising Sdaas stack.
 (AD Sync issue)